A Strategic Architect’s Journey

 Anyone who has worked with me—whether on a credit union board or leading a regulatory agency—has heard me say some version of my simple rule: ‘I can’t always come up with a good idea, but I know one when I hear it.’

 For me, this isn’t just a saying; it is a governance philosophy.
 My job is not to be the smartest person in the room.
-My job is to recognize the best idea in the room—whether it comes from a senior VP or a front-line specialist—and give it the oxygen it needs to grow.
+My job is to recognize the best idea in the room—whether it comes from a senior VP or a front-line team member—and give it the oxygen it needs to grow.

 A leader’s most important work isn’t to have all the answers; it’s to have the wisdom to recognize great ideas and the openness to elevate them from anywhere.